aspnetzero/documents/docs/en/Getting-Started-Core.md

 Less files are converted to css and min.css files using Gulp.
 If you run **npm run watch-less** command using command prompt, you can immediately see the changes in runtime.
 This command is watching all **.less** files under **wwwroot** folder and compile them when any change happens.

 Now we are ready.. just run your solution.
-It will open login page of your web site.
+It will open the login page of the web application:

 <img src="images/login-screen-3.png" alt="Login page" class="img-thumbnail" />